 Similar to the relationship between gender and social media use, the body of research on the relationship between age and social media use is generally consistent with social media use increasing with age during adolescence and early adulthood.
-For example, Lenhart and colleagues [3] found that, while over 80% of online teens aged 14-17 used social media sites, just over 50% of online teens aged 12 to 13 did so.
-Further research by Beasley and Conway [5] indicated a similar finding, with nearly 70% of 13-17 year-old respondents reporting using social media compared to just 30% of 8-12 year olds.
-Thus,
+For example, Lenhart and colleagues (2010) found that, while over 80% of online teens aged 14-17 used social media sites, just over 50% of online teens aged 12 to 13 did so.
+Further research by Beasley and Conway (2011) indicated a similar finding, with nearly 70% of 13-17 year-old respondents reporting using social media compared to just 30% of 8-12 year olds.
+Thus, cial networking sites, research by Valkenburg and Peter (2007) indicated a curvilinear relationship between age and online self-disclosure, such that 15 year-olds were the most likely to engage in such behavior when compared to younger and older adolescents.
+While a number of other large-scale surveys have measured these practices (Beasley & Conway, 2011; Lenhart, 2009a; Lenhart et al., 2010) few have examined the relationship with age, making this body of research less clear.
+Therefore,

-H2: controlling for gender and ethnicity, age will be positively related to the number of social media logins per day.
+H2: controlling for gender and ethnicity, age will be positively related to the number of social media log-ins per day.